agsb/toki-pona-pi/README.md

 ## Vocabularies and Dictionaries

-Most of meanings of Toki Pona are made by using words as concepts, associating concepts to describing things.
-The use and order of words does specif a combination for translate and transmit ideas.
+Most of meanings of Toki Pona are made by using words as concepts and associating concepts to describing things.
+The use and order of words does a specif  combination for translate and transmit ideas.

-By using common toki pona texts and calculating the correlation coefficients between words in sequence, shows most used bigrams.
-The composition of words is a common productive method to create predicates without concatenation of words.
-As Toki Pona users does.
+By using common toki pona texts and calculating the correlation coefficients between words in sequence, the most used ngrams are showed. .

+The lexicalization [https://sona.pona.la/wiki/Lexicalization] is against the philosophy of Toki Pona, which prefer personal signification against patterns of any dictionary.

+But the common use of composition of words is inherent to any language, as productive method to create predicates without create new words by concatenation.

 ## Programs

 By simplicity the program is made in awk, with a vocabulary reference, a list of words one by line, and a text source, with lines composed by words separated by spaces, as inputs, and outputs a parsed text, with words and bigrams counts.

-Some clean processing of files, removing non a-z characters, translating to lowercase and sort lines,
+Some clean processing of files, removing non a-z characters, translating to lowercase and sort lines.

+Those programs can be used for statistics of any language.

+## Be binary ?

+The 124 glyphs of Toki Pona, plus null, space, new line and full stop, could be represented by a byte.

+Reserving 0x00 for null, 0x01 for space, 0x02 new line, 0x03 for full stop.

+Reserving 0x04 to 0x0E for the 11 particules: a, ala, e, kin, la, li, lon, nanpa, o, pi, seme.

+Next 0x0F to 0xFF are used for other glyphs sorted by alphabetic, frequency or any definided criteria.

+The 124 words in Toki Pona can be represented as one byte.